rauschenberger/joinet/cran-comments.md

+Thanks for your suggestions!

+# Changes

+- More details in description field.
+- Reference in description field.
+- Executable examples in all help files.

 # Notes

-- Reference with DOI will be added after publication.
+- DOI will be added after publication.